 The placement of the dental implants is now ready to take place.
 The surgery will take approximately one hour to complete the placement of the dental implants and the final prosthesis.

 We will begin by giving you a warm blanket as we make you comfortable in our operating suite.
 In most cases, IV sedation and local anesthesia are administered to the patient by Dr. Neshat prior to the surgical procedure.

-First, with the stint placed in the patients’ mouth, the dental implants will be placed into the jaw through the pre-planned access sites.
+First, with the stent placed in the patients’ mouth, the dental implants will be placed into the jaw through the pre-planned access sites.

-Then, the stint will be removed and the final prosthesis will be immediately attached to the dental implants.
+Then, the stent will be removed and the final prosthesis will be immediately attached to the dental implants.

 Approximately one hour after the beginning of the surgery, the patient will leave our office with minimal discomfort.

 The patient will still need to attend their regular oral hygiene appointments with their restorative dentist.

 Curious about Teeth-in-an-Hour?
 See the live local coverage of the first surgery of its kind performed in the Carolinas under the Multimedia section on the Media and Publications page.

 Our Teeth-In-An-Hour™ process is all you need to get your smile back.
 No more issues with ill-fitting dentures or the inability to eat the foods you love.
 We will take care of it all.